 After binge-watching Tidying Up in 2 days, I aggressively Marie Kondo’d my closet, leaving it empty of spring dresses.
-Be prepared to see lots of dress refashions on this blog, like this bed sheet to wrap dress project.
+Be prepared to see lots of dress refashions on this blog, like this bed sheet to wrap dress upcycle.

 New Look 6600 offers 3 views of the classic wrap dress.
 I chose view A because I liked the short sleeves and wrap around tie.
 I cut out size 12 for the bust and size 16 for the waist.

 I usually raise the waist on most patterns to fit my short frame, but I could tell by eye-balling the pattern piece that the waist would hit me an inch above the belly button, which it did.
 If you have a longer torso, I recommend extending the waist.

 This wrap dress started life as a bed sheet I rescued from the Burlingame Goodwill Outlet.
 It’s a Martha Stewart, 100% cotton flat sheet in like-new condition.
 The sheet feels like a crisp, shirting fabric, perfect for spring.
 At $1.79 a pound, this sheet cost me less than $1.

 No sewing drama with this refashion!
 The wrap dress was easy to sew, but it did take a week of nightly sewing to finish because of all the pattern pieces.
 I was worried the ties could be troublesome, but it was easy-peasy.

 I heart the cute pleat on the sleeve which adds a nice little poof.
 The pattern called for a button on the pleat, but I left it out for a clean, minimal look.
 The bust darts gave the bodice a slimming fit at the top, and the wrap tie finished the fit at the waist.
 The neckline was sewn with a facing that incorporated the ties at the waist.